interfaced/cutejs-intellij-plugin/README.md

 ## Build

-For build and bundle plugin in zip archive
+For build and bundle plugin in zip archive (will located in `build/distributions`)

 ```
 ./gradlew buildPlugin